Hint mode is switched on Switch off

 Both banks and financial institutions often issue subordinated debt, and they act as subordinated lenders.
 When a company faces bankruptcy, the payment priority determines the order in which debts and obligations are settled, with senior debtors receiving priority.
 Subordinated debt holders are further down the repayment order.

-Financial institutions closely manage their balance sheets and consider the regulatory environment, adhering to bank regulations and any subordination agreements.
+Financial institutions attentively manage their balance sheets and consider the regulatory environment, adhering to bank regulations and any subordination agreements.
 Furthermore, investment advisers often guide companies’ financial decisions and consider the company’s overall financial health.

 Both senior and subordinated debts are classified as long-term liabilities on a company’s balance sheet.
 However, when a company faces bankruptcy, senior debt is prioritized for repayment over subordinated debt, making it less likely to file for bankruptcy.